immanuel-tran/cse15l-lab-reports/lab-report-1.md

 >![Image](lab1/movingOptimized.png)

 - Using the information above, after setting up a ssh key and making changes to a local file (or mulitple local files), you should be able to copy it to the remote sever and run it all at once
+- You can run the command `scp WhereAmI.java cs15lwi22asp@ieng6.ucsd.edu:~/; ssh cs15lwi22asp@ieng6.ucsd.edu "javac WhereAmI.java; java WhereAmI"` from the directory the file is in
 - It will not require you to enter a password